pedroabreu0/pedroabreu0.github.io/_posts/2020-06-27-Experience-Report-Galois-Internship.md

 If you want to know more about their projects check [their github](https://github.com/GaloisInc/), its all open source!!

-During my summer I worked mantaining the SAW proofs of the amazon [S2N](https://github.com/awslabs/s2n) TTLS/SSL protocols.
-Honestly it was a somewhat dull work to make all of that C code to compile and run in my machine, then I had to tweak the code by adding the proper anotations and make sure I could make the CI run SAW on it to provide the proper guarantee that the code was memory safe.
-That code was written in C with a very interesting macro system to make the programming more object-oritented and reusable, it changed my perspective on the power of macros.
+During my summer I worked maintaining the SAW proofs of the amazon [S2N](https://github.com/awslabs/s2n) TTLS/SSL protocols.
+Honestly it was a somewhat dull work to make all of that C code to compile and run in my machine, then I had to tweak the code by adding the proper annotations and make sure I could make the CI run SAW on it to provide the proper guarantee that the code was memory safe.
+That code was written in C with a very interesting macro system to make the programming more object-oriented and reusable, it changed my perspective on the power of macros.

 Every week I would meet the project leader to discuss my progress, and after a few weeks he noticed that I was not the most passionate person to work with